Locations:

 A note from Cleveland Clinic

-Breaking your tibia or fibula usually happens during an accident, fall or other trauma.
+Breaking your tibia or fibula usually happens during an accident, fall or another trauma.
 It’s a big shock, especially when your ability to stand, walk or move like you’re used to has to change for a few months.
 You might need surgery, and you’ll need physical therapy and time to heal after the injury.
 Most people make a full recovery after a tibia or fibula fracture.

 Medically Reviewed

-Learn more about our editorial process.
+Learn more about the Health Library and our editorial process.

 Ad